 Identifying the problem that design could solve is always the first step.
-Firstly, To address a problem, understand the context of product usage and empathize.
+Firstly, To address a problem, understand the context of product usage, and empathize.
 A design thinking approach can be implemented here to define the problem which could be solved.
 Only after knowing the problem can a designer start the research.

 The design thinking approach lets the designer see the issues through the customer’s eyes.
 Collaborating design thinking with user experience orientation is a great strategy for flexible product designing and new features scaling in a traditional FinTech environment.

-Get into the user’s shoe:
+Get into the user’s shoes:

 Planning the app features is not the right move for addressing the problem.
 Instead, Focus on the User.
 What may seem like an insignificant issue to the banking officials may become a major inconvenience for the users.

 NeoBanks & its UX designers constantly want to create flawless Fintech products that address the user’s tasks.
-But, The user behavior cannot be exactly foreseen due to the diversity of age, gender, preferences, etc.
+But, user behavior cannot be exactly foreseen due to the diversity of age, gender, preferences, etc.

 Identify Pain Points: